bradbell/xrst/sphinx/test_out/xsrst_py.rst

 Spelling
 ========
-Automatically ignore more words that are sphinx or latex commands.
+1. Automatically ignore more words that are sphinx or latex commands.

+2. Add a command that automatically fixes spelling warnings by changing the :ref:`spell_cmd` in input sections.
+This is usefull when pyspellchecker changes, when the :ref:`xsrst_py.command_line_arguments.spelling` file changes, and when xsrst.py automatically ignores more words.

 .. meta::
    :keywords: tabs